sshankargit/RMaD/README.md

 ## Team RMaD
 ### Overview

 Team RMaD is a parcel tracker written in C#, using [.NETFramework v.
-4.6.1](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks?cid=getdotnetsdk) and the [Trackhive API](https://www.trackhive.co/).
+4.6.1 and 4.7.2](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks?cid=getdotnetsdk) and the [Trackhive API](https://www.trackhive.co/).
 This program can track parcels by extracting information from emails about delivery, adding it into a database, creating logs, and giving updates on their parcel.

 ## Changelog